-1 shall be submitted in a form and manner determined by the 2 department.
-The amount of a grant under this subsection shall not 3 exceed \$50,000.00.
-To be eligible for a grant under this 4 subsection, an intermediate district or consortia of intermediate 5 districts must provide matching funds equal to the grant received 6 under this subsection.
-Notwithstanding section 17b, payments under 7 this subsection may be made as determined by the department.

-(9) Funds distributed under this section may be used to fund 8 9 program expenditures that would otherwise be paid from foundation 10 allowances.
-A program receiving funding under section 61a may 11 receive funding under this section for allowable costs that exceed 12 the reimbursement the program received under section 61a.
-The 13 combined payments received by a program under section 61a and this 14 section shall not exceed the total allowable costs of the program.
-A program provider shall not use more than 5% of the funds 15 allocated under this section to the program for administrative 16 17 costs.

-18 (10) If the allocation under subsection (1) is insufficient to 19 fully fund payments as otherwise calculated under this section, the 20 department shall prorate payments under this section on an equal 21 percentage basis.

-(11) If pupils enrolled in a career cluster in an eligible CTE early/middle college or CTE dual enrollment program qualify to be reimbursed under this section, those pupils continue to qualify for reimbursement until graduation, even if the career cluster is no longer identified as being in the highest 5 career cluster rankings.
+- 1 shall be submitted in a form and manner determined by the - 2 department.
+The amount of a grant under this subsection shall not - 3 exceed \$50,000.00.
+To be eligible for a grant under this - 4 subsection, an intermediate district or consortia of intermediate - 5 districts must provide matching funds equal to the grant received - 6 under this subsection.
+Notwithstanding section 17b, payments under - 7 this subsection may be made as determined by the department. - 8 (9) Funds distributed under this section may be used to fund - 9 program expenditures that would otherwise be paid from foundation - 10 allowances.
+A program receiving funding under section 61a may - 11 receive funding under this section for allowable costs that exceed - 12 the reimbursement the program received under section 61a.
+The - 13 combined payments received by a program under section 61a and this - 14 section shall not exceed the total allowable costs of the program. - 15 A program provider shall not use more than 5% of the funds - 16 allocated under this section to the program for administrative - 17 costs. - 18 (10) If the allocation under subsection (1) is insufficient to - 19 fully fund payments as otherwise calculated under this section, the - 20 department shall prorate payments under this section on an equal - 21 percentage basis. - 22 (11) If pupils enrolled in a career cluster in an eligible CTE - 23 early/middle college or CTE dual enrollment program qualify to be - 24 reimbursed under this section, those pupils continue to qualify for - 25 reimbursement until graduation, even if the career cluster is no - 26 longer identified as being in the highest 5 career cluster - 27 rankings.

-2 (a) "Allowable costs" means those costs directly attributable 3 to the program as jointly determined by the Michigan talent 4 investment agency and the department.

-5 (B) "CAREER AND EDUCATIONAL ADVISORY COUNCIL" MEANS AN 6 ADVISORY COUNCIL TO THE LOCAL WORKFORCE DEVELOPMENT BOARDS LOCATED 7 IN A PROSPERITY REGION CONSISTING OF EDUCATIONAL, EMPLOYER, LABOR, 8 AND PARENT REPRESENTATIVES.

-9 (C) (b)-"CIP" means classification of instructional programs.

-10 (D) (c)-"CTE" means career and technical education programs.

-(E) (d)-"CTE dual enrollment program" means a 4-year high school program of postsecondary courses offered by eligible postsecondary educational institutions that leads to an industryrecognized certification or degree.

-15 (F) (e)-"Early/middle college program" means a 5-year high 16 school program.

-17 (G) (f) "Eligible postsecondary educational institution" means 18 that term as defined in section 3 of the career and technical 19 preparation act, 2000 PA 258, MCL 388.1903.

-20 (g) "Talent district career council" means an advisory council 21 to the local workforce development boards located in a prosperity 22 region consisting of educational, employer, labor, and parent 23 representatives.

-Sec.
+- 1 (12) As used in this section: - 2 (a) "Allowable costs" means those costs directly attributable - 3 to the program as jointly determined by the Michigan talent - 4 investment agency and the department. - 5 (B) "CAREER AND EDUCATIONAL ADVISORY COUNCIL" MEANS AN - 6 ADVISORY COUNCIL TO THE LOCAL WORKFORCE DEVELOPMENT BOARDS LOCATED - 7 IN A PROSPERITY REGION CONSISTING OF EDUCATIONAL, EMPLOYER, LABOR, - 8 AND PARENT REPRESENTATIVES. - 9 (C) (b) "CIP" means classification of instructional programs. - 10 (D) (c) "CTE" means career and technical education programs. - 11 (E) (d)-"CTE dual enrollment program" means a 4-year high - 12 school program of postsecondary courses offered by eligible - 13 postsecondary educational institutions that leads to an industry- - 14 recognized certification or degree. - (F) (e) "Early/middle college program" means a 5-year high - 16 school program. - 17 (G) (f) "Eligible postsecondary educational institution" means - 18 that term as defined in section 3 of the career and technical - 19 preparation act, 2000 PA 258, MCL 388.1903. - 20 (g) "Talent district career council" means an advisory council - 21 to the local workforce development boards located in a prosperity - 22 region consisting of educational, employer, labor, and parent - 23 representatives. - Sec.
 61c.
-(1) From the general fund appropriation in section 11, there is allocated for 2017-2018 2018-2019 an amount not to exceed \$7,000,000.00 \$2,500,000.00 to ELIGIBLE career education planning districts for the CTE skilled trades initiative described in subsections (2) to (5).
-TO BE ELIGIBLE TO RECEIVE FUNDING UNDER THIS SECTION, AT LEAST 50% OF THE AREA SERVED BY A CEPD MUST BE LOCATED IN AN INTERMEDIATE DISTRICT THAT DID NOT LEVY A VOCATIONAL EDUCATION MILLAGE IN 2018.
+(1) From the general fund appropriation in section - 25 11, there is allocated for $\frac{2017-2018}{2018-2019}$ an amount not to - 26 exceed \$7,000,000.00 \$2,500,000.00 to ELIGIBLE career education - 27 planning districts for the CTE skilled trades initiative described